 Relieves symptoms caused by an enlarged prostate by removing any prostate tissue blocking urine flow.

 Freezes and kills prostate tissue by inserting cooled argon into the prostate with a needle.
 Using ultrasound pictures as a guide, your doctor can freeze and treat your entire prostate without the need for surgery.
-Cryosurgery is a minimally invasive, outpatient procedure.
+Cryosurgery is a minimally invasive, needle-based outpatient procedure.

 Kills or slows the growth of cancer cells in cancers too advanced for treatment with surgery or radiation therapy alone.
 Chemotherapy may also be used to help relieve symptoms.